kk-sjtu/My-Graduate-Life/README.md

 2. learn some common sense of earth secience like ekman and wind
 3. learn flutter widget，like container，text，decoration and so on
 4. 🌟🌟🌟 I buy some notebooks and i find writing when learn make me concentrate on the knowledge

+## 2024.11.16——11.19
+1. code in MarsCode addictly, and I gradually realize the help of AI for me